 tldr; I use

-A few days ago, I found about the <q>
+A few days ago, I found about the <q> HTML tag that

 surrounds its contents with “curly” quotes (also knowns as